AdobeDocs/experience-platform.en/help/sources/connectors/marketing-automation/salesforce-marketing-cloud.md

 >[!IMPORTANT]
 >
 >The [!DNL Salesforce Marketing Cloud] source will be deprecated at the end of May 2025.
-As an alternative, you can use the [[!DNL Data Landing Zone]](../cloud-storage/data-landing-zone.md) source.
+You can use the [[!DNL Data Landing Zone]](../cloud-storage/data-landing-zone.md) in place of the [!DNL Salesforce Marketing Cloud] source.

 Adobe Experience Platform allows data to be ingested from external sources while providing you with the ability to structure, label, and enhance incoming data using Platform services.
 You can ingest data from a variety of sources such as Adobe applications, cloud-based storage, databases, and many others.